[Documentation] Suggestion to adjust Object.html#method-i-instance_variable_set

 seems too lazy to add an issue, I have to add one :P)

-Updated by chrisseaton (Chris Seaton) 6 months ago
+Updated by chrisseaton (Chris Seaton) about 1 year ago

 'Frustrating' here isn't expressing any opinion - to 'frustrate' something means to prevent it from being done.
 The effort is being frustrated, not the author of the class.
 It's the same as saying 'thereby preventing the efforts'.
 You can frustrate something good, bad or neutral.